The Story of Anna Christie

-I set out in search of reconnection and personal reinvention – seeking truths and my place in the world.
-I became a nomad as I explored the world and the deep inner workings of my soul.
+She set out in search of reconnection and embodied reinvention – seeking truths and her place in the world.
+She became a nomad, travelling around the world, as she explored the mysteries of life and the deep inner workings of her soul.

-Mexico, Sweden, Argentina, San Francisco, Brazil, and India are all places I’ve called home.
+Mexico, Sweden, Argentina, San Francisco, Brazil, and India are all places she has called home.

-Along the way I studied Art, Yoga, Qigong, and Expressive Movement Therapy which ultimately led me to my profession as a Physiotherapist.
+Along the way she studied Art, Yoga, Qigong, and Expressive Movement Therapy, which ultimately led her to graduate in Physiotherapy.

-I explored the relationship between body and breath, as well as body and nature.
-Each place I ventured taught me new lessons and gave me the freedom to evolve as a woman, a human, and a creature of this earth.
+Each place she ventured taught her new lessons and gave her the freedom to evolve as a woman, a human, and a creature of this earth.

-In one instance, during a transcendental dance meditation, I was able to consciously move my breath inside of my body and I pushed the limits to one breath short of death.
+In one instance, during a transcendental dance meditation, she was able to consciously move her breath inside of her body and she pushed the limits to one breath short of death.

-In yet another location, a moment of stillness in nature allowed me to commune with a glorious wild animal.
-An eagle tricked me and carefully touched my head while I was mesmerized by the dance it was doing together with an another eagle in the heavens above.
+In another location, a moment of stillness in nature allowed her to commune with a glorious wild animal.
+An eagle tricked her and carefully touched her head while she was mesmerized by the dance it was doing together with an another eagle in the heavens above.

-At this point, I had ventured far in search of a guru mentor, but I discovered myself and the wisdom within instead.
+At this point, she had ventured far in search of a guru mentor, but she discovered herself and the wisdom within instead.

-Reconnecting to nature and body was a rewilding journey; for in the end I returned to that same wildly natural embodiment I had lost as a child.
+Reconnecting to nature and body, so that she could rewild and return to that same wildly natural embodiment she had lost as a child.

 I learned that connecting to Body and connecting to Nature are the same path.